Recruitment Strategies: The Secret to Faster, Cheaper, and More Effective Hiring

 Your organisation can hit the rocks when you tolerate even one Poor Performer:

-<div class="grey-callout"><p><span class="text-color-purple">Exercise:</span> Write down the name of everyone you’ve hired over the past year (preferably longer) and determine the percentage of Great Performers, Good Performers and Poor Performers. </p><p>Now you have a baseline to track success.</p><p>If 50% of employees can be considered Great or Good, when you want to fill 10 roles you’ll actually need to hire 20 because you’ll dismiss 10.
-For an annual salary of £20,000, if you need to fill 10 roles, then a 50% success rate means you’ll lose £200,000.</p><p>That may sound poor, but in some organisations I’ve seen 50% is a realistic figure.</p><p>This doesn’t mean that if you’re doing better than 50% then you’re doing well.
-Ideally, you should be aiming for 90%+ of hires being Good Performers or Great Performers.
-I use 90% rather than 100% because, as it deals in people, recruitment will never be an exact science.</p></div>
+<span class="grey-callout"><span class="text-color-purple">Take Action:</span> Write down the name of everyone you’ve hired over the past year (preferably longer) and determine the percentage of Great Performers, Good Performers and Poor Performers.<p></p>Now, you have a baseline to track success.<p></p>If 50% of employees can be considered Great or Good, when you want to fill 10 roles, you’ll need to recruit 20 because you’ll dismiss 10.
+For an annual salary of £36,000, a 50% success rate means you’ll lose £360,000.<p></p>That may sound like a high failure rate, but when I start working with some organisations, 50% is a realistic figure.<p></p>Ideally, you should aim for 90%+ of hires to be Good or Great Performers.
+I use 90% rather than 100% because recruitment will always be an approximate science.</span>

 Advertise a Job